AntBezr/pokedex2.0/README.md

-#P okedex 2.0
+#Pokedex 2.0

-Pocedex is a web page project in React JS for course studies.
+Pokedex is a web page project in React JS for course studies.
-It is a SPA(single page aplication) that have Landing page, pokedex page created with pokeApi Cards are created by using pokeApi.
+It is a SPA(single page application) that has a Landing page, a Pokedex page created with pokeApi Cards are created by using pokeApi.

 ## Technologies used